JungeWerther/metta-nl-corpus/documentation/annotation_guideline.md

 ```

 Some notes:
 - "the" and "this" almost always carry the same meaning.
-Even they it'll be possible to use them interchangably in most cases, let's use them in the way they are mentioned.
+Even though it'll be possible to use them interchangably in most cases, let's use them in the way they are mentioned.
 - same for "a" and "some"
 - let's agree to place the object before the attribute in binary predicates: `(hasColour John green)` over `(hasColour green John)`
 - try to make predicates as granular as possible! `(isColour John yellow)` is more meaningful than `(isYellow John)`.